Nineluj/FishGame/Fish/Planning/games.md

 // the action is invalid (i.e: player tries to make a move outside of their turn) makeAction(game: GameLedger, action: GameAction): GameLedger

-// Get the previous state
-undoAction(game: GameLedger): GameLedger
+// Get the previous state.
+Throws an exception if the ledger is a BaseLedger undoAction(game: GameLedger): GameLedger

 // Generates all the possible states in which the game could find itself in